adamchel/stitch-js-sdk/stitch_sdks.rst

 *  ``EncodingError``

    + An ``EncodingError`` should be thrown/returned when there is a failure in encoding a request body into JSON.
-In general, if an SDK is implemented correctly, this error should only ever occur if there is a mistake in the application code and a non-encodable value is passed as an argument to a Stitch function.
+In general, if an SDK is implemented correctly, this error should never occur.
+This type of error should only occur if there is a mistake in the application code and a non-encodable value is passed as an argument to a Stitch function.

 *  ``DecodingError``